Simon Charlton

-Simon Thomas Charlton (born 25 October 1971) is an English football coach, former footballer and radio summariser.
+Simon Thomas Charlton (born 25 October 1971) is an English football coach, former player and radio summariser.

-As a player, he was a full back who notably played in the Premier League for Southampton, Bolton Wanderers and Norwich City.
+As a player, he was a full-back who notably played in the Premier League for Southampton, Bolton Wanderers and Norwich City.
 He also played in the Football League for Huddersfield Town, Birmingham City and Oldham Athletic.
 Over his career he made more than 500 league appearances combined.
 Although primarily a left back he could also play as a left-sided central defender or occasionally in midfield.
-During 2012 he earned an international cap for Sealand national football team, a micronation who are not recognised by Fifa.
+During 2012 he earned an international cap for Sealand national football team, a micronation who are not recognised by FIFA.

 Following retirement he returned to Norwich City as a youth team coach before managing Eastern Counties League club Mildenhall Town.
 He has since appeared as a co-commentator and summariser on Bolton Wanderers games for BBC Radio Manchester.

 Club career

 Charlton was born in Huddersfield and began his career at his home-town club Huddersfield Town where he played over a hundred games for the Terriers before moving to Premiership club Southampton for £250,000 in 1993.

 From Southampton he was initially loaned to Birmingham City, before making his move permanent in 1998.
 In May 2000, Charlton was released by Birmingham before signing for Bolton Wanderers, where he was chosen Player of the Year for the 2001–02 season, and subsequently moved to Norwich City in July 2004.

 At the end of the 2005–06 season, Charlton was released by Norwich City.
 He left the club under something of a cloud, stating his belief that manager Nigel Worthington had made a scapegoat and an easy target out of him.

 He signed a one-year deal with Oldham Athletic in August 2006.
 On his first appearance he conceded a penalty, which was saved, and provided the cross for the only goal of the game.
 He scored once for Oldham, scoring a goal from his own half in a 4–1 win over Gillingham.
 After his contract at Oldham expired in May 2007, he retired as a player and returned to Norwich City as a youth coach.